Chrysothamnus viscidiflorus

-Chrysothamnus viscidiflorus is a species of shrub in the family Asteraceae of the Americas known by the common names yellow rabbitbrush and green rabbitbrush.
+Chrysothamnus viscidiflorus is an American species of shrub in the family Asteraceae known by the common names yellow rabbitbrush and green rabbitbrush.

 Description

 Chrysothamnus viscidiflorus grows up to about 150 cm in height, with spreading, brittle, pale stem branches.
 The leaves are up to a few centimeters long and may be thin and thread-like or up to 1 cm wide and oblong.
 They are glandular, resinous, and sticky.

 The inflorescence is a bushy cluster of flower heads, each head 0.5–1 cm long.
 The flower head is lined with sticky yellow-green phyllaries and contains several yellowish protruding flowers.

 The fruit is a hairy achene a few millimeters long with a wispy pappus at the tip.
-The species grows in sagebrush and woodland habitat.